MicrosoftDocs/power-automate-docs/articles/create-cloud-flow-from-description.md

 - Cloud flows are the only type of flow that you can create from a description.

 - In the current version, the AI might not fill in some parameters automatically, even if you provide them in the description.

-- The AI model that transforms a description into a cloud flow is optimized to automate the main actions for the following applications.

-  - Microsoft Excel
-  - Microsoft Forms
-  - Microsoft 365 Outlook
-  - Microsoft OneDrive for Business
-  - Microsoft Planner
-  - Microsoft SharePoint
-  - Microsoft Teams
-  - Approvals
-  - Microsoft Dataverse

 ### See also